eslavnov/llm-stream-tts/README.md

-# Quick responses from TTS for long LLM outputs (works with Home Assistant!)
+# Make HAVPE respond quickly on long LLM outputs

+## What is the problem?

+Home Assistant Voice Preview Edition (HAVPE) devices are amazing, but they do not handle long TTS responses that well, resulting in them silently failing on long audio responses.

+Let's say you are using a LLM in your pipeline and you try to announce via a TTS a response to a prompt like "Tell me a story about home assistant".
+Suppose it would take 30 seconds for the TTS system to generate an audio, since the story is going to be a few minutes long.

+**Here is what would happen now with HAVPE devices:**

+*You send a request to the LLM => it takes 2 seconds to generate the output text => the text is sent to the TTS system => you will NOT get any response because there is a **5 second timeout** in HAVPE devices; in the HAVPE logs you will see `“HTTP_CLIENT: Connection timed out before data was ready!”`.*

+**Here is how to make it slightly better:**

+You could follow [these instructions](https://community.home-assistant.io/t/http-timeout-for-voice-assistant-pe-even-though-the-response-is-recieved/834200/4?u=gyrga) to increase the HAVPE device's timeout.
+This will ensure you always get a response back, but here is how the flow would look like:

+*You send a request to the LLM => it takes 2 seconds to generate the output text => the text is sent to the TTS system => it takes 30 seconds to generate the audio => the audio stream starts **32 seconds** after your request*

+It's an improvement, but not ideal.
+We can do better than this.

 ## What does it do?

 This script streams the response of your LLM directly into your TTS engine of choice, allowing it to reply quickly (around 3 seconds) even for long responses.
 So now if you ask your LLM to tell you a long story, you don't have to wait 30 seconds to get a response.
+The flow would look like:

+*You send a request to the LLM => the response is read token by token in real time until we hit an end of a sentence => the sentence is sent to your TTS system => we immediately stream the audio => the audio stream starts **3 seconds** after your request => as more sentences are processed, they are added in real-time to the audio stream*

-The provided automation examples allow you to integrate this into Home Assistant: when you start a sentence with the words you define, it will switch to this streaming pipeline, which is perfect for stories, audiobooks, summaries, etc.
+The provided automation examples allow you to expose this script to your HAVPE devices: when you start a sentence with the words you define, it will switch to this streaming pipeline, which is perfect for stories, audiobooks, summaries, etc.

-**Regular behaviour:**
-1. Your prompt is sent to the LLM, where it is processed and response text is generated (2 seconds)
-2. The resulting text is sent to the TTS, where it is processed fully and the resulting audio is generated (depends on the length of the text, let's say 30 seconds)
-3. If you don't hit a timeout, the audio starts playing only after both of the steps are completed.

-Time to play: 32 seconds.

-**What this script does:**
-1. Your prompt is sent to the LLM, and as soon as it starts to generate response, we read it in real time character-by-character to piece together individual sentences.
-2. Individual sentences are sent to the TTS system, allowing it to start returning responses in seconds.
-3. As LLM spits out more sententes, they are sent to the TTS system to ensure continuous playback of the stream.

-Time to play: 3 seconds.

 **Supported LLMs:**
 1. OpenAI